dblommesteijn/wiki-api/README.md

 # Wiki::Api

 Wiki API is a gem (Ruby on Rails) that interfaces with the MediaWiki API (https://www.mediawiki.org/wiki/API:Main_page).
-This gem is more than a interface, it has abstract classes like: Page on which you can request page parameters (like headlines, and text blocks within headlines).
+This gem is more than a interface, it has abstract classes for Page and Headline parsing.
+You're able to iterate through these headlines, and access data accordingly.

-NOTE: nokogiri is used for background parsing of HTML.
-Because I believe there is no point of wrapping internals (composing) for this purpose, nokogiri nodes elements etc. are exposed (http://nokogiri.org/Nokogiri.html) through the wiki-api.
+NOTE: This gem has a nokogiri (http://nokogiri.org/Nokogiri.html) backend (for HTML parsing).
+Major components: Page, Headline, Block, ListItem, and Link are wrappers for easy data access, however it's still possible to retreive the raw HTML within these objects.

 Requests to the MediaWiki API use the following URI structure: